 ROSEN, TRUSTED AND TOP RANKED INVESTOR COUNSEL, Encourages Palantir Technologies Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – PLTR

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Palantir Technologies Inc. (NYSE: PLTR) between November 9, 2021 and May 6, 2022, both dates inclusive (the “Class Period”), of the important November 14, 2022 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Palantir Technologies Inc. PLTR between November 9, 2021 and May 6, 2022, both dates inclusive (the "Class Period"), of the important November 14, 2022 lead plaintiff deadline.

 SO WHAT: If you purchased Palantir securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.